KartikDevSharma/Notes/DataScience/Basics/Logging/Logging Intro.md

 > “In large applications, I create multiple loggers with unique names using `getLogger()`, like `data_logger`, `model_logger`, etc. Each logger can have its own level, handler (file or console), and formatter.
 This helps in keeping logs organized and debugging easier.
 For example, in one project I used separate logs for data processing, model training, and API errors, which made tracking issues much cleaner.”

 ---
-Absolutely, Kartik!
-Let's walk through a **real-world logging example** in a **data science pipeline** — the kind you might actually build or work on during an internship or job.
+A **real-world logging example** in a **data science pipeline** — the kind you might actually build or work on during an internship or job.

 We’ll simulate a basic workflow: